-Advice for pet owners planning to take a pet to any EU country after 29 March 2019 in the unlikely event of the UK leaving the EU without a deal.
+How to prepare for travel with your pet to any EU country after 11 April 2019 whether the UK leaves the EU with or without a deal.

 Rules for pet travel

 The rules for taking your pet to any EU country will change if the UK leaves the EU with no deal and is treated as an unlisted country.